-Issuer : Aboitiz Power Corporation

-Joint Issue Managers : BDO Capital & Investment Corporation and

-First Metro Investment Corporation

-Joint Lead Underwriters BDO Capital & Investment Corporation

-First Metro Investment Corporation China Bank Capital Corporation

-Trustee : BDO Unibank, Inc. - Trust and Investments Group

-Registrar and Paying Agent : Philippine Depository & Trust Corp.

-Issue / Issue Amount : SEC-registered fixed rate, Peso-denominated bonds constituting the direct, unconditional, unsecured and unsubordinated obligations of the Issuer consisting of a primary offer in the aggregate principal amount of up to ₱5,000,000,000,000, with an

-Oversubscription Option of up to ₱4,550,000,000.00

-In case the Oversubscription Option is partly exercised or not exercised at all during the Offer Period, the Fourth Tranche Bonds under Oversubscription Option that will not be taken up or exercised during the Offer Period will remain under shelf registration and may be issued in tranches within Shelf Period.

-The Oversubscription Option is exercisable by the Joint Lead

-Underwriters in consultation with the Issuer.

-Use of Proceeds : Proceeds of the Offer will be used by AboitizPower to reimburse this Prospectus

-AboitizPower's equity infusions in AA Thermal, to fund succeeding equity infusions in AA Thermal, and to fund equity infusions in TPI, in relation to GNPD's construction of the 2x668 MW supercritical coal-fired power plant located in Mariveles, Bataan, as more described in the section entitled "Use of Proceeds" on page 39 of

-Issue Price : 100% face value

-Manner of Distribution : Public Offering

-Offer Period : The Offer shall commence on $[\bullet]$ and end on $[\bullet]$.

-Issue Date : [●]

-Maturity Date or Redemption :

-Date

-Series E Bonds: 5 years from Issue Date

-Series F Bonds: 7 years from Issue Date

-Except when the Early Redemption Option (as defined below) is exercised, the Fourth Tranche Bonds will be redeemed at par (or

-100% of face value) on the Maturity Date.

-Interest Rate : Series E Bonds: [●]

-Series F Bonds: [●]
+Issuer : Aboitiz Power Corporation Joint Issue Managers and Joint Lead Underwriters : BDO Capital & Investment Corporation China Bank Capital Corporation First Metro Investment Corporation Trustee : BDO Unibank, Inc. - Trust and Investments Group Registrar and Paying Agent : Philippine Depository & Trust Corp.
+Issue / Issue Amount : SEC-registered fixed rate, Peso-denominated bonds constituting the direct, unconditional, unsecured and unsubordinated obligations of the Issuer consisting of a primary offer in the aggregate principal amount of up to $P6,000,000,000.00$, with an Oversubscription Option of up to $P3,550,000,000.00$ In case the Oversubscription Option is partly exercised or not exercised at all during the Offer Period, the Fourth Tranche Bonds under Oversubscription Option that will not be taken up or exercised during the Offer Period will remain under shelf registration and may be issued in tranches within Shelf Period.
+The Oversubscription Option is exercisable by the Joint Lead Underwriters in consultation with the Issuer.
+Use of Proceeds : Proceeds of the Offer will be used for AboitizPower's equity contributions (through AA Thermal and TPI) to GNPD in relation to itsconstruction of its 2x668 MW supercritical coal-fired power plant located in Mariveles, Bataan; and for general corporate purposes, as more described in the section entitled "Use of Proceeds" on page 39 of this Prospectus Issue Price : 100% face value Manner of Distribution : Public Offering Offer Period : The Offer shall commence on $[\bullet]$ and end on $[\bullet]$.
+Issue Date : [•] Maturity Date or Redemption Date : Series E Bonds: 2 years from Issue Date Series F Bonds: 5 years from Issue Date Except when the Early Redemption Option (as defined below) is exercised, the Fourth Tranche Bonds will be redeemed at par (or 100% of face value) on the Maturity Date.
+Interest Rate : Series E Bonds: [•] Series F Bonds: [•]

-Interest Payment Date : The Interest shall be paid quarterly in arrears on $[\bullet], [\bullet], [\bullet]$, and

-[•] of each year commencing on [•], until and including the Maturity Date (each, an "Interest Payment Date"), or the next Banking Day if such dates fall on a non-Banking Day without any adjustment in the amount of interest as originally computed.
+Interest Payment Date : The Interest shall be paid quarterly in arrears on $[\bullet], [\bullet], [\bullet], [\bullet]$, and $[\bullet]$ of each year commencing on $[\bullet]$, until and including the Maturity Date (each, an "Interest Payment Date"), or the next Banking Day if such dates fall on a non-Banking Day without any adjustment in the amount of interest as originally computed.
 Interest on the Fourth Tranche Bonds shall be calculated on a 30/360-day basis.

-Form and Denomination : The Fourth Tranche Bonds shall be issued in scripless form in minimum denominations of \$\int\$50,000.00 each, and in multiples of in whole (and not in part), any series of the outstanding Fourth Tranche Bonds (the "Early Redemption Option"), on the Interest Payment Dates specified below (any such date, the "Optional Redemption Date") or the immediately succeeding Banking Day if such date is not a Banking Day, without any adjustment in the amount of interest as originally computed.
-The amount payable to the Bondholders upon the exercise of the Early Redemption Option by the Issuer shall be calculated based on the principal amount of the relevant Fourth Tranche Bonds being redeemed as the aggregate of the: (i) accrued interest computed from the last Interest Payment Date up to the relevant Optional Redemption Date; and (ii) the product of the principal amount (total outstanding principal amount of the relevant Fourth Tranche Bonds) and the applicable Early Redemption Price (as set out
+Form and Denomination : The Fourth Tranche Bonds shall be issued in scripless form in minimum denominations of $P50,000.00$ each, and in multiples of $P10,000.00$ thereafter.
+Early Redemption : The Issuer shall have the option, but not the obligation, to redeem in whole (and not in part), the outstanding Series F Bonds (the "Early Redemption Option"), on the Interest Payment Dates specified below (any such date, the "Optional Redemption Date") or the immediately succeeding Banking Day if such date is not a Banking Day, without any adjustment in the amount of interest as originally computed.
+The amount payable to the Bondholders upon the exercise of the Early Redemption Option by the Issuer shall be calculated based on the principal amount of the relevant Fourth Tranche Bonds being redeemed as the aggregate of the: (i) accrued interest computed from the last Interest Payment Date up to the relevant Optional Redemption Date; and (ii) the product of the principal amount (total outstanding principal amount of the relevant Fourth Tranche Bonds) and the applicable Early Redemption Price (as set out below) in accordance with the following schedule: